|The Wind's Tale: Picking Flowers and Herbs |

 Music and Songs About Weather

 The Wind Blows High – Jump Rope Song

 Wind – Song for Teaching Rhyming Words

-A Bed for the Wind by Roger B. Goodman – This was one of my son’s favorite books and the very first story I told in public during a storytelling workshop.
-It is a wonderful, gentle story.
+A Bed for the Wind by Roger B. Goodman – This was one of my son’s favorite books when he was little.

 Listen to the Wind

 Willa and the Wind

 Please note, websites change at a rapid pace and weblinks may change or break without notice.
 I cannot be responsible for redirected or broken links.
 At the time of this posting all links were in working order.
 Thank you for understanding.

 This blog post was painstakingly researched and compiled by Karen Chace.
 Permission for private use is granted.
 Distribution, either electronically or on paper is prohibited without my expressed written permission.
 For permission please contact me at firstname.lastname@example.org.
 Of course, if you wish to link to my newsletter via your website, blog, newsletter, Facebook page or Twitter please feel free to do so; I greatly appreciate your support and personal integrity.